Episode 1: Warning: Graphic content

 The woman reaches for the steering wheel but her husband had the keys – typical.

 Knowing this is it, she regains composure long enough to reach into her purse and pull out rosary beads.
 Remaining perfectly still on the wet seat, she clutches those ineffectual beads and closes her eyes.
+At least her inherent narrative of drama and martyrdom will finally come to an end.

 One of the disfigured creatures then breaks into a back window head first.
 It crawls in, followed by another and yet another.